What Is Political Risk Insurance?

 - Type of legal entity (corporation, partnership, etc.)

-- Company ownership (breakdown of shareholders equity)
+- Company ownership (breakdown of shareholder equity)

-- Name of foreign enterprise
+- Name of the foreign enterprise

 - Reasons you are seeking PRI